 Üsküdar University held a final sitting about Turkey’s Addiction and Mental Health Risk Profile Map Research Project.
-A certificate of achievement was presented to 125 students in the field of clinical psychology who took part in the project. Üsküdar University President Prof. Nevzat Tarhan noted that this research revealed very important results and continued “You made a significant contribution to Turkey’s mental health services.”
+A certificate of achievement was presented to 125 students in the field of clinical psychology who took part in the project. Üsküdar University Founding President Prof. Nevzat Tarhan noted that this research revealed very important results and continued “You made a significant contribution to Turkey’s mental health services.”
 The project’s final sitting was held at Üsküdar University Altunizade Main Campus Nermin Tarhan Conference Hall. Üsküdar University President Prof. Nevzat Tarhan, Üsküdar University Institute of Social Sciences Director and NP Feneryolu Medical Center Psychiatrist Assoc.
 Prof. Gökben Hızlı Sayar and Üsküdar University Faculty of Humanities and Social Sciences, Department of Psychology Dr. Faculty Member Hüseyin Ünübol were in attendance.

 Prof. Nevzat Tarhan’s advice to young psychologists